Rate-Induced Tipping to Metastable Zombie Fires: Defining R-tipping due to Crossing a Quasithreshold

-It is convenient to start the discussion with the frozen system obtained by setting $r=0$ in system~\eqref{eq: SmallParam}--\eqref{eq: SmallParam2}, so that $T_a$ becomes a fixed-in-time input parameter.
+It is convenient to start the discussion with the autonomous frozen system obtained by setting $r=0$ in system~\eqref{eq: SmallParam}--\eqref{eq: SmallParam2}, so that $T_a$ becomes a fixed-in-time input parameter.
 The frozen system is a 1-fast 1-slow singular perturbation problem with a small parameter $\epsilon$.
-Taking the limit $\epsilon\to0$ in the slow time $t$ gives the singular {\em reduced problem}
+Taking the limit $\epsilon\to0$ in the slow time $t$ gives a singular {\em reduced problem}